Download your copy of The Holy Bible: A Buyer’s Guide and start receiving Bible History Daily — both absolutely free!

 In the free eBook The Holy Bible: A Buyer’s Guide, expert Bible scholars Leonard J. Greenspoon and Harvey Minkoff answer these and other important questions about different Bible versions.

-The newly updated edition of the The Holy Bible: A Buyer’s Guide includes brand-new reviews of six Bible versions (published through 2013) by Creighton University scholar and BAR columnist Leonard J. Greenspoon.
-Organized as Literal Translations, Non-Literal Translations (with Extended Vocabulary), and Non-Literal Translations (with Limited Language), these new updates fit in seamlessly with the earlier format.
+The updated edition of the The Holy Bible: A Buyer’s Guide includes additional reviews of six Bible versions (published through 2013) by Creighton University scholar and BAR columnist Leonard J. Greenspoon.
+Organized as Literal Translations, Non-Literal Translations (with Extended Vocabulary), and Non-Literal Translations (with Limited Language), these updates fit in seamlessly with the earlier format.

 How can a buyer tell when a Bible is a different translation (or version) or the same old text in a new coat?
 Some publishers put out several translations.
 Oxford, for example, prints copies of the New Revised Standard Version, the Jewish Publication Society Tanakh, the New American Bible, the New King James Version, the old King James Version and more.
 And several publishers put out the same translations: Eight different publishers have been given broad licenses to publish the New Revised Standard Version, for example.
 And sometimes publishers put out one translation under numerous different titles.
 Zondervan’s Devotional Bible for Dad, Revolution: The Bible for Teen Guys and True Images: The Bible for Teen Girls all contain the same translation (the New International Version—the most popular translation today) with distinctive covers on the outside and different annotations, devotional aids and interpretive materials on the inside.